 CROWN LENGTHENING IN MOBILE, AL

-Dental Problems and Situations that lead up to Crown Lengthening.
+Dental Problems and Situations That Lead to Crown Lengthening

 There are a few issues that might require crown lengthening.
 A very common situation would be a broken tooth as the result of an accident or trauma.
 If the tooth is broken right above the gum line, there may not be enough of the tooth remaining for the Dr. Schrader at West Mobile Dental Care to predictably restore with a full coverage crown.
 By performing crown lengthening, we are able to provide more solid tooth structure above the gum and bone to serve as a foundation for the new crown.